PKP class EP02

 EP02 (also manufactured as Pafawag 1E) is a name for a Polish electric locomotive.
 It was made for passenger transport purposes.

 Technical features

-Few improvements were brought in with this locomotive type.
+Improvements were brought in with this locomotive type.
 The front and back of the box had dragging and bumping devices installed.
 The whole body was given a more aerodynamic shape compared to previous models.

 This machine is of Bo′Bo′ type, meaning that each axle is powered separately.
 The axles are installed in pairs on two bogies.
 The bogies had lighter, welded construction which gave the whole vehicle better contact with the rails.

 The engines used in EP02 were not modern ones, and had a large weight compared with power and small rotation.
 The engine contained two engineer's compartments on each end, with all the devices necessary for running the locomotive inside.
 The engine and high voltage compartments were situated in the middle part of the body.